w86763777/pytorch-image-generation-metrics/README.md

 - **WARNING** when `use_torch=True` is used, the FID might be `nan` due to the unstable implementation of matrix sqrt.

-- This option is recommended to be used when evaluating generative models on a server which is equipped with high efficiency GPUs while the cpu frequency is low.
+- This option is recommended for evaluating generative models on a server equipped with high-efficiency GPUs while the CPU is low-efficiency.

 ## Tested Versions
 - `python 3.9 + torch 1.8.2 + CUDA 10.2`